IEC 60601-1-8 Alarms Testing

 Medical electrical equipment – Part 1-8: General requirements for basic safety and essential performance – Collateral Standard: General requirements, tests and guidance for alarm systems in medical electrical equipment and medical electrical systems

 Medical electrical equipment and medical electrical systems are increasingly used in medical practice.
 Alarm signals are frequently used to indicate unsatisfactory physiological patient states, unsatisfactory functional states of the medical electrical equipment or medical electrical system or to warn the operator of hazards to the patient or operator due to the medical electrical equipment or medical electrical system.
 Information signals convey information that is independent of an alarm condition.

-Safety of patients depends on the ability of the operator to correctly discern the characteristics of alarm signals.
+The safety of patients depends on the ability of the operator to correctly discern the characteristics of alarm signals.
 Usability is an important element in the design of alarm signals that are readily discernible without being unnecessarily distracting or disturbing.
-This approach is intended to rationalize the current situation, to reduce confusion by limiting proliferation of alarm signals and their control states, and to minimize distraction for other people.
-IEC 60601-1-8 was developed with contributions from clinicians, engineers and applied psychologists.
+This approach is intended to rationalize the current situation, to reduce confusion by limiting the proliferation of alarm signals and their control states, and minimize distraction for other people.
+IEC 60601-1-8 was developed with contributions from clinicians, engineers, and applied psychologists.

 The effectiveness of any alarm system depends critically on its implementation by the responsible organization.
 It is important that the responsible organization configure the alarm system so that an operator is not able to compromise it.